n1md7/GG-Soft-Quoridor/README.md

 bun run preview      # Opens the project in the browser for the generated files
 ```

-You can run also `bun run buld` to build the project for production.
+You can run also `bun run build` to build the project for production.
 This assumes that the root directory is the content
 of the `dist` folder.
 While in GitHub pages, the root directory is the name of the repository.

 ## Release

-To release a new version you need to do the following:
+To release a new version, you need to do the following:

 1. Go to the releases and create a new tag.
 2. The tag should be in the format `vX.Y.Z` where `X.Y.Z` is the version number.